 Our membership includes large international groups such as Greenpeace and Friends of the Earth, national groups including National Council of Women, as well as small local groups such as Kapiti Environmental Action and Save the Otago Peninsula, and issue oriented groups like the Yellow-eyed Penguin Trust.

 ECO has been centrally involved in campaigns to protect native forests, lakes and rivers, the reform of the Mining Act and defeat of the National Development Act, and in supporting the Resource Management Act and the establishment of the Department of Conservation and Ministry for the Environment.
 ECO continues to be at the forefront of environmental campaigns on fisheries, transport and environmental management.

 ECO's work is carried out largely by volunteers, supported by a small office and resource centre in Wellington.
-There are around 500 "Friends of ECO," individual subscribers who support our work.
+There are around 500 "Friends of ECO," individual subscribers and others who support our work.

 As well as working within New Zealand ECO maintains links with international networks, including the International Union for Conservation of Nature (IUCN), Environment Liaison Center International (ELCI), Antarctic and Southern Ocean Coalition (ASOC), Deep Sea Conservation Coalition, and Climate Action Network (CAN).

 ECO is a registered charitable entity under the Charities Act 2005.
 Registration no CC41565